XavierGeerinck/ugent-algoritmen-1/16_quick_sort.md

 $$T(n) = cn + \frac{2}{n}\sum^{n - 1}_{i = 0}T(i)$$

-Hard sum, but by using full history recurrence we are able to remove it by subtracting it with the same formula off $$T(n - 1)$$.
+Hard sum, but by using full history recurrence we are able to remove it by subtracting it with the same formula off $T(n - 1)$.
 And multiplying it with n.

 $$nT(n) - (n - 1)T(n - 1) = c(2n - 1) + 2T(n - 1)$$